 Graduates with a BS in Mechanical Engineering from Carnegie Mellon University in 2017 made a starting median salary of $69,500 upon entering the workforce.
 US News and World Report lists the median salary for Mechanical Engineers overall in the US at $84,190.
 That’s not a bad return for a four year investment.
 With these benefits available to graduates with only a bachelor’s degree, why would someone consider making an additional investment into a master’s level engineering degree?
-Below, find four reasons you might consider taking that next step in your engineering education journey.
+Below, find four reasons our business school admissions consultants highlighted that you might consider taking the next step in your engineering education journey.

 The most obvious reason to get a masters in engineering is the increase in salary that an advanced degree provides.
 Graduates with an MS in Mechanical Engineering from Carnegie Mellon had a starting median salary of $90,000, that’s more than $20K more than undergraduates in the same field from the same university.
 Considering that an MS in Mechanical Engineering from Carnegie Mellon costs roughly $50K, the investment doesn’t seem that big if it could be feasibly recouped within 3-5 years with a higher salary.
 CMU’s data shows that similar pay rises apply to other master’s engineering graduates.